BlazingAsher/Algorithms/Algorithms/Recursion.md

 ### figure 1
 ![](Images/img7.png)
-Every node in the recursion tree calls 2 others if it has no return value yet and that goes on until all the tree's vertecies hit 1 or 0 which have a return defined as 1.
-Once all the tree's vertecies hit the 0 or 1 node it traces back to the parent node.
+Every node in the recursion tree calls 2 others if it has no return value yet and that goes on until all the tree's vertices hit 1 or 0 which have a return defined as 1.
+Once all the tree's vertices hit the 0 or 1 node it traces back to the parent node.

 ## Pascal's triangle

-pascal's triangle discretes the fibonacci sequence, the binomial cooficents , natural numbers , triangular numbers and many many more by a very simple idea.The following is python code for recursive pascal's triangle.
+pascal's triangle discrete the fibonacci sequence, the binomial coefficients , natural numbers , triangular numbers and many many more by a very simple idea.The following is python code for recursive pascal's triangle.
 > See [Fig. 2](###figure-2) for pascal's triangle

 ```Python